cartesi/docs/cartesi-rollups/overview.md

 tags: [learn, rollups, dapps, low-level developer]
 ---

 The combination of [an Optimistic Rollups framework](https://github.com/cartesi/rollups) and [the Cartesi Machine Emulator](https://github.com/cartesi/machine-emulator) enables the development of smart contracts and DApps using any package or library that is available for Linux.
-This allows developers to break free from the scalability limitations of the Ethereum Virtual Machine (EVM), and brings the rise of a new blockchain era to handle real-life and complex use-cases.
+This allows developers to break free from the scalability limitations of the Ethereum Virtual Machine (EVM), and brings the rise of a new blockchain era to handle real-life and complex use cases.

 A DApp running on Cartesi Rollups consists of the following main components: